Fuhlsbüttel: Fuhlsbüttel concentration camp

-On 4 September 1933, seven months after Hitler’s appointment as Chancellor of Germany, parts of Fuhlsbüttel prison were converted into a concentration camp.
+On 4 September 1933, seven months after Hitler's appointment as Chancellor of Germany, parts of Fuhlsbüttel prison were converted into a concentration camp.
 It was initially placed under the command of the SA.
 Most of the inmates were Communists, Social Democrats and other political opponents of Nazism, Jews, Jehovah's Witnesses, Romani, homosexual men and others whom the regime wanted to lock up.
 In 1936, the Gestapo began running the camp, then called Polizeigefängnis Fuhlsbüttel (police prison).
 Over 700 people were interned in the camp following Kristallnacht in 1938.
 Fuhlsbüttel concentration camp was referred to in common parlance as KolaFu (abbreviated from Konzentrationslager Fuhlsbüttel) and became a synonym for oppression and death through hard labor.
 Fuhlsbüttel was often an initial point of incarceration for prisoners who were sent on to other camps such as Buchenwald, Esterwegen, Neuengamme, Ravensbrück or Sachsenhausen.
-The camp was liberated on 3 May 1945, by which time over 250 people had been murdered there.
+The camp was liberated on 3 May 1945, by which time over 250 people had been murdered there, though hundreds more had set out on a forced march to the Neuengamme camps south and southeast of Hamburg on 11 April.
+Many inmates on this death-march fell by the roadside through exhaustion, some shot by SS Guards.

 There is a memorial for the camp nearby.

 A famous political prisoner held at the camp was First World War veteran - turned pacifist - Kapitänleutnant Hellmuth von Mücke.
 Women were also held at the camp, including Mary Pünjer, who was accused of lesbianism.
 In 1933 and 1934, Jan Valtin was held at the camp.

+French-Jewish memoirist and novelist, Maurice Sachs, was held here and was one of those who collapsed on the third day of the march, 14 April, and received a bullet to the back of his neck.